 Note: This does not add people as PTA members.
 Use the MemberHub Store for this function.

 Enabling your Site Joins Page allows your organization to provide a link to a public page where people can register themselves and family members (if applicable) to join your MemberHub site.
 You and/or other site administrators will then approve or reject the join requests.

 To get started, access the Site Joins tab in the Admin Console and click the Site Joins Page Settings button in the bottom right.
 Then check the box that says Enable your Site Joins Page.

 Once you check that box, you'll see a handful of other options to configure.
 These options allow you to customize your Site Joins Page with instructions and contact information.

 Once you're done, click the Save Changes button at the bottom.

-At this point you're ready to distribute the web address of your Site Joins Page.
+At this point, you're ready to distribute the web address of your Site Joins Page.
 This is the page where people will go to request to join your MemberHub site.

 There are two options.
 You can provide the full web address which includes the Join Request Key.
-Or, for a greater degree of security, you can give out the shorter of the two web addresses that does not include the key in the address.
+Or, for a greater degree of security, you can give out the shorter of the two web addresses that do not include the key in the address.
 Visitors that join that page will be required to type in the Join Request Key in order to register.

 Processing Join Requests

 As people submit join requests, administrators are then required to process those requests.
 The requests will show up right on the Site Joins tab in the Admin Console.